-Waithamstow Adademy Tear 12 Carriedian 1 Assessment(s) Extra-Curricular Options Term CHEMISTRY Curriculum Content (assessment title, duration and approx date) (Places to visit; wider reading; clubs to join) A-Level Ch how to con knowledge experimen work.
-In Ye simultaned The topics - Ph - Ind hemistry Curriculum Overview: nemistry covers a wide variety of basic concepts such as the structure of the atom; the interactions; patterns in the periodic table and understanding carbon-based molecules.
-Structure at GCSE Chemistry.
-Many topics include mathematics calculations, and students with start regularly to consolidate class work and to build upon their skills and confidence in complete ear 12, students study Year 1 of the 2-year A-Level Chemistry specification.
-The course is split ously.
-It was teach in Year 12 are: In the structure, Amount of substance, Bonding and structure, Redox, Enganic Chemistry - Periodicity, Group 2, Group 7 In the structure, Alkanes, Alkenes, Haloalkanes, Alcohols, Organic analysis udents will build upon skills and ill also be expected to carry out ting safe and accurate practical tinto two, taught by 2 teachers Royal Society of Chemistry Chemistry Olympiads Playerfm/Chemistry podcasts Oxford Chemistry reading list Year 12 HT1 Atomic structure Atomic Structure introduces students to the fundamental ideas of chemistry, which are further built upon throughout the specification.
+Term CHEMISTRY Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) A-Level Che how to con knowledge experiment work.
+In Ye simultaneo The topics - Ph we teach in Year 12 are: ysical Chemistry - Atomic structure, Amount of substance, Bonding and structure, Redox, En organic Chemistry - Periodicity, Group 2, Group 7 ganic Chemistry - Alkanes, Alkenes, Haloalkanes, Alcohols, Organic analysis udents will build upon skills and ill also be expected to carry out ting safe and accurate practical tinto two, taught by 2 teachers Royal Society of Chemistry Chemistry Olympiads Playerfm/Chemistry podcasts Oxford Chemistry reading list Year 12 HT1 Atomic structure Atomic Structure introduces students to the fundamental ideas of chemistry, which are further built upon throughout the specification.
 Students will appreciate that knowledge and understanding of atomic structure has evolved over time.
 They will be able to determine the number of fundamental particles in atoms, ions using the periodic table and explain the existence of isotopes in addition to interpreting simple mass spectra of elements and calculating relative atomic mass from isotopic abundance.
-The should also be able to explain how first ionisation energies give evidence for electron configuration in sub shells. • Fundamental Particles • Mass number and isotopes • Electron Configuration Amount of Substance Amount of Substance Amount of Substance introduces students to the maths skills that will be heavily required throughout the course.
+They should also be able to explain how first ionisation energies give evidence for electron configuration in sub shells. • Fundamental Particles • Mass number and isotopes • Electron Configuration Amount of Substance Amount of Substance introduces students to the maths skills that will be heavily required throughout the course.
 It builds upon basic maths skills learned at GCSE, and gives students a deeper understanding of why these calculations are so important for chemists.
 In this unit students are also introduced to the first required practical, in which they will be assessed on their experimental and analytical skills. • Relative atomic mass + Relative molecular mass • The mole and Avogadro's constant • The Ideal Gas Equation Atomic Structure Test Amount of Substance Test Bonding Test Kinetics Test